hlieb-decodifi/the-suite/docs/page-creation-guide.md

 4. **Section Components**: Focused content sections in `view/components/[Template][Name]Section/`

 This hierarchical structure ensures code organization, separation of concerns, and maintainability.

+## Component Size and Complexity

+To maintain code quality and readability, follow these guidelines for component size:

+- **Maximum Lines**: Components should not exceed 80 lines (excluding imports)
+- **Single Responsibility**: Each component should have one clear purpose
+- **Extraction Threshold**: When a component exceeds 50 lines, consider breaking it down

+For more detailed guidelines on component size, structure, and best practices, refer to the [Component Creation Guide](./component-creation-guide.md).

 ## Example: Complete Page Structure